Tuberous Sclerosis Quiz

 Developed by doctors.

-A rare disease (caused by genetic mutations) that causes non-cancerous tumors or growths in the brain and other organs.
-Signs and symptoms may vary widely depending on the severity and location of the tumor.
+A rare disease caused by genetic mutations that leads to non-cancerous tumors or growths in the brain and other organs.
+Symptoms can vary widely based on the severity and location of the tumor.

 Many lumps appearing on the skin